fabianschuiki/Maxwell/concept/Entity Hierarchy.md

 Entity Hierarchy
 ================
 This document describes the entity hierarchy and how entity information is fragmented upon persisting.
+The entities are persisted in the repository as `objects/<sourceId>/<rootId>`.

 ### Goals
 The following is a brief overview of what the system should be able to achieve: